 For the years ended December 31, 2001, 2002, and 2003, other operating expenses also included non-cash accounting charges.
 In 2001, the non-cash accounting charge relating to the variable accounting treatment of certain stock options issued to Ms. Varner and Mr. Cobb and warrants issued to Mr. Canale, three former executives who resigned in 2001.
 The stock options and warrants were issued in 2001 to replace stock options held by former executives that would have expired with such executive's resignation.
 The quarterly non-cash variable accounting charge was recorded as the change between the fair market price of the stock options and warrants multiplied by the number of stock options and warrants available to the former executives.
-In 2002, Mannatech recorded a non-cash variable accounting benefit related to stock options and warrants issued in 2001 to former employees of approximately \$54,000.
+In 2002, Mannatech recorded a non-cash variable accounting charges related to stock options and warrants issued in 2001 to former employees of approximately \$54,000.
 In 2003, Mannatech recorded non-cash accounting charges related to stock options and warrants of \$1.5 million of which \$0.6 million related to non-cash variable accounting charges for stock options and warrants granted to former executives in 2001.
-The significant increase in the charge for 2003 was the result of the increase in Mannatech's stock options and warrants granted to former executives in 2001.
 The significant increase in the charge for 2003 was the result of the increase in Mannatech's stock price in 2003, which increased from a closing price \$1.62 per share at December 31, 2002 to a closing price of \$10.89 per share at December 31, 2003.
 In the second quarter of 2003, Mannatech recorded a \$0.6 million charge related to extending the terms of stock options for Mr. Henry who resigned in 2003.
 In the fourth quarter of 2003, Mannatech recorded a one-time non-cash charge of \$0.3 million related to extending Mr. Wayment's stock options.
-In July and August of 2003, all of the stock options issued to Mr. Cobb and all but 500 of the stock options or warrants in the future.
+In July and August of 2003, all of the stock options issued to Mr. Cobb and all but 500 of the stock options issued to Ms. Varner were exercised.
+Therefore Mannatech should not have any significant non-cash accounting charges related to these stock options or warrants in the future.